 Our mission is that children will receive an innovative, exciting education in a safe, happy and caring learning environment.

 Our key purpose is to deliver and constantly improve quality learning experiences appropriate to the needs of all our pupils.

 Further details of all areas of our school are available on our website.
 The school offer for SEND became active in September 2014 and is updated regularly to ensure information is correct.

 All staff have a responsibility to meet the needs of all the pupils/students at Evergreen Primary School.
 The school contact details are available on the website where you will be able to access senior management or your child’s class teacher.

 The school receives advice and support from a range of health professionals, working in partnership with them, in order to meet the needs of our pupils.
-We are working closely with the LA and our health and social care colleagues to implement the new SEN Code of Practice.
+We are working closely with the LA and our health and social care colleagues to ensure that SEN Code of Practice is fully implemented.
 We will continue to work closely with parents/carers and keep them informed of the changes and next steps for their families.

 Evergreen School is a purpose built building and is fully accessible for wheelchair users being on one level.
 In other community areas, such as the hydrotherapy pool, there are hoists available.